-Emission Point(s) Applicable Requirement Condition Number(s) Pollutant/ Parameter Limit/Standard AA-029 and AA-030 40 CFR Part 63.7500(e), 63.7515(d), 63.7540(a)(10)(i)-(vi), (12), and (13) and Item 1 of Table 3 of Subpart DDDDD 3.D.1 НАР Perform Tune-ups every 5-years
+Emission Point(s) Applicable Requirement Condition Number(s) Pollutant/ Parameter Limit/Standard AA-021 40 CFR Part 63.7500(e), 40 CFR Part 63.7515(d), 40 CFR Part 63.7540(a) (10)(i)-(vi), (12), and (13), and Item 1 of Table 3 of Subpart DDDDD 3.D.1 HAPs Perform Tune-ups every 5-years

-- 3.D.1 For Emission Points AA-029 and AA-030, the permittee shall complete a tune-up every five years beginning from the date of the initial tune-up.
+- 3.D.1 For Emission Point AA-021, the permittee shall complete a tune-up on the source every five years beginning from the date of the initial tune-up.
 Each subsequent tune-up shall be completed no more than 61 months after the previous one.
-If a unit is not operating on the required date of the tune-up, the tune-up shall be conducted within 30 calendar days of startup.
-The tune-up on each boiler shall be completed in accordance with (a) through (f) below: - (a) As applicable, inspect the burner, and clean or replace any components of the burner as necessary (the burner inspection may be delayed until the next scheduled unit shutdown).
+If the source is not operating on the required date of the tune-up, the tune-up shall be conducted within 30 calendar days of startup.
+The tune-up on the source shall be completed in accordance with (a) through (f) below: - (a) As applicable, inspect the burner, and clean or replace any components of the burner as necessary (the permittee may delay the burner inspection until the next scheduled unit shutdown).
 Units that produce electricity for sale may delay the burner inspection until the first outage, not to exceed 36 months from the previous inspection.
 At units where entry into a piece of process equipment or into a storage vessel is required to complete the tune-up inspections, inspections are required only during planned entries into the storage vessel or process equipment; - (b) Inspect the flame pattern, as applicable, and adjust the burner as necessary to optimize the flame pattern.
-The adjustment should be consistent with the manufacturer's specifications, if available; - (c) Inspect the system controlling the air-to-fuel ratio, as applicable, and ensure that it is correctly calibrated and functioning properly (the inspection may be delayed until the next scheduled unit shutdown); - (d) Optimize total emissions of CO.
-This optimization should be consistent with the manufacturer's specifications, if available, and with any NOx requirement to which the unit is subject; - (e) Measure the concentrations in the effluent stream of CO in parts per million, by volume, and oxygen in volume percent, before and after the adjustments are made (measurements may be either on a dry or wet basis, as long as it is the same basis before and after the adjustments are made).
-Measurements may be taken using a portable CO analyzer; and
+The adjustment should be consistent with the manufacturer's specifications, if available; - (c) Inspect the system controlling the air-to-fuel ratio, as applicable, and ensure that it is correctly calibrated and functioning properly (the permittee may delay the inspection until the next scheduled unit shutdown).
+Units that produce electricity for sale may delay the inspection until the first outage, not to exceed 36 months from the previous inspection; - (d) Optimize total emissions of CO.
+This optimization should be consistent with the manufacturer's specifications, if available, and with any NOx requirement to which the unit is subject; - (e) Measure the concentrations in the effluent stream of CO in parts per million, by volume, and oxygen in volume percent, before and after the adjustments are made (measurements may be either on a dry or wet basis, as long as it is the same basis

-- (f) Maintain on-site and submit, if requested by DEQ, an annual report containing the following information: - (1) The concentrations of CO in the effluent stream in parts per million by volume, and oxygen in volume percent, measured at high fire or typical operating load, before and after the tune-up; - (2) A description of any corrective actions taken as a part of the tune-up; and - (3) The type and amount of fuel used over the 12 months prior to the tune-up, but only if the unit was physically and legally capable of using more than one type of fuel during that period.
+- before and after the adjustments are made).
+Measurements may be taken using a portable CO analyzer; and - (f) Maintain on-site and submit, if requested by DEQ, an annual report containing the following information listed in (1) through (3) of this section: - (1) The concentrations of CO in the effluent stream in parts per million by volume, and oxygen in volume percent, measured at high fire or typical operating load, before and after the tune-up of the boiler; - (2) A description of any corrective actions taken as a part of the tune-up of the boiler; and - (3) The type and amount of fuel used over the 12 months prior to the tune-up of the boiler, but only if the unit was physically and legally capable of using more than one type of fuel during that period.
 Units sharing a fuel meter may estimate the fuel use by each unit.

-(Ref.: 40 CFR Part 63.7500(a)(1) and (e), 63.7515(d), 63.7540(a)(10)(i)-(vi),(12), and(13), and Item 1 of Table 3 of Subpart DDDDD)
+(Ref.: 40 CFR Part 63.7500(e), 63.7515(d), 63.7540(a)(10)(i)-(vi),(12), and (13), and Item 1 of Table 3 of Subpart DDDDD)